The Future Contradicts the Present

 The AI debate has two halves and the people leading it probably see it differently.
 But if you lay the arguments side by side, they tell two different stories.

 The first half is about the partnership between humans and AI.
-AI supports by taking over annoying routine work and delivers the data that humans then interpret.
+AI supports by taking over tedious routine work and delivers the data that humans then interpret.
 The story goes: AI delivers, humans decide (mostly, still).

 How these texts are written is explained here.